Comment choisir son shampoing solide selon son type de cheveux ?

 Terre de Mars guides you and presents solid shampoos.

-Which solid shampoo is right for my hair?
+Which solid shampoo for my hair?

 Curly hair